abhishekydv20/15julycode/README.md

-This is my demo repository, where i am teaching code uploading concept with my student
+This is my demo repository, where i am code uploading concept with my student